SeanVenz/codechum/Lesson4/Topic52.md

 Within the `validateForm()` function, the values entered in the email and password fields are retrieved using the `document.forms` property.
 The variables `email` and `password` store these values.

 The function then checks if either the email or password field is empty by comparing them to an empty string.
-If any of these required fields is empty, an alert is displayed with the message "Please fill out all required fields."
+If any of these required fields is empty, an console.log is displayed with the message "Please fill out all required fields."
 The function returns `false`, which prevents the form from being submitted.

 Additionally, there is a check to ensure that the password is at least 8 characters long.
-If the length of the password is less than 8, an alert is displayed with the message "Password must be at least 8 characters long."
+If the length of the password is less than 8, an console.log is displayed with the message "Password must be at least 8 characters long."
 Again, the function returns `false` to prevent form submission.

 By performing these validations, this ensures that the user fills out all required fields and that the password meets the minimum length requirement before allowing the form to be submitted.